mgo-tec/UTF8_to_Shift_JIS/README.md

-# Binary Conversion Table from UTF8 to Shift_JIS
+# Binary Conversion Table from UTF8 to Shift_JIS.